 Full Extent: Click and the map zoom out to display the entire state.

-Previous Extent: Click and the map revert to the previous map view (location and zoom level).
+Previous Extent: Click and the map reverts to the previous map view (location and zoom level).

 Next Extent: Click and the map returns to the most recent map.